Is Bleeding or Spotting During Ovulation Normal?

 Most women have two ovaries, which contain all the eggs they will ever produce by the time they are born.
 During ovulation, an egg is released from an ovary and travels down a fallopian tube, where it has the opportunity to become fertilized in the right conditions.
 In some cases, two or more eggs are released (thus explaining fraternal twins, the result of the fertilization and implantation of two separate eggs during the same cycle).

-Time of ovulation depends on the length of your cycle.
-Most women experience ovulation about once a month, and it typically occurs mid-cycle, or in the middle of your menstrual cycle.
+The time of ovulation depends on the length of your cycle.
+Most women experience ovulation about once a month, and it typically occurs mid-cycle or in the middle of your menstrual cycle.
 For example, in a 28-day cycle, ovulation occurs about 14 days after the first day of your last period and about 14 days before the first day of your next period.

 What are the Causes of Bleeding During Ovulation?